jtescher/jtescher.github.io/_drafts/improve-your-dev-environment-with-vagrant.md

 ![Vagrant Logo](https://jtescher.github.io/assets/improve-your-dev-environment-with-vagrant/vagrant-logo.png)

 Installing development dependencies for all of your company's applications can be a pain.
-As a developer this is a nuisance that wasts time and breaks your flow, and as a designer this can be so frustrating that it stops you from running applications altogether.
+As a developer this is a nuisance that wastes time and breaks your flow, and as a designer this can be so frustrating that it stops you from running applications altogether.

-One example could be if your company is a Ruby on Rails shop, you may have several versions of Ruby running in production as you upgrade them individually to the newest version.
+One example could be if your company works primarily in Ruby on Rails, you may have several versions of Ruby running in production as you upgrade them individually to the newest version.
 This means that when people want to run an app locally, they need to have the app's current version of Ruby installed via a tool like [RVM](https://rvm.io) or [rbenv](https://github.com/sstephenson/rbenv).
 If you are using a database like [PostgreSQL](http://www.postgresql.org) in production and want to mirror that configuration in your local development environment to find bugs earlier in the process (a practice which I would encourage), then you also might need to have multiple versions of PostgreSQL installed.
-All of these individually versioned development dependencies need to be kept up to date as things get upgraded and even as a single developer working on a few applications this can become a mess.
+All of these individually versioned development dependencies need to be kept up to date as things get upgraded.
+This can cause problems for a team of developers, but even as a single developer working on a few applications this can become a mess.

 An excellent solution to this problem is to use [Vagrant](https://docs.vagrantup.com) to isolate dependencies and their configuration into a single disposable, consistent environment that can be created and destroyed with a single command.